-- Contact the Coordinator of iStudy at (662) 915-1124 if you have specific questions about iStudy or need more information.
+- Contact the Program Manager at (662) 915-1124 if you have specific questions about iStudy or need more information.

 - Email a Curriculum Vitae and the course you want to develop to the iStudy office.

 Course Development Process

 New courses are constantly being developed and old courses are constantly being revised.
 The basic steps in the course development process are as follows:

-- The instructor requests and receives course approval from his/her department chair and the Coordinator of iStudy (CIS).
+- The instructor requests and receives course approval from his/her department chair and the Program Manager (PM).

-- The instructor, CIS, and Instructional Designer (ID) meet to go over the basics of iStudy and the details of the course development process.
+- The instructor, PM, and Instructional Designer (ID) meet to go over the basics of iStudy and the details of the course development process.

 - The instructor submits the course introductory material and the first lesson to the ID.